ch-andrei/HDR-IQA-dom-adapt/README.md

 With _255_ normalization, PU units max exceed the expected min/max range, but luminance of 100 cd/m2 is mapped to the same value as the maximum value of an sRGB image.

-The benefit of _Pmax_ normalization is that ensures that a model operates on values necessarily seen during
+The benefit of _Pmax_ normalization is that it ensures that a model operates on values necessarily seen during
 pre-training: it brute forces all possible PU-encoded values (and consequently luminance) to the range used in pre-training.